 3.1 Interpret information from PPSR records in accordance with the requirements of the Personal Property Securities Act.

-Range information may include but is not limited to – debtor details, potential client details, existing security interests, information about collateral.
+Range information may include but is not limited to – debtor details, potential client details, existing security interests, information about collateral, subordination.

 3.2 Interpret PPSR details of potential clients to determine suitability of applicant for credit.